WDI-SEA/react_tictactoe_global/README.md

 ## Solution

-Solution code is provided in the `solution_src` folder of this repository.
+Solution code is provided in the `solution` branch of this repository.
 Please give this your best go before looking!
-A Changelist is also provided in that folder with a brief explanation.
+A Changelist is also provided with a brief explanation.

 This project was based off [this Facebook tutorial](https://facebook.github.io/react/tutorial/tutorial.html ).
 Click inside the link to see a thorough step by step tutorial of building out this tic tac toe app - note that in the tutorial, they don't split the components into different files.